This excellent article from Alex Tarnava, inventor of our AlkaWay Hydrogen tablets give everything you need to know about his dissolvable H2 tablets.

 If a molecule plays a physiological role, there is the potential it can cause both beneficial and deleterious effects.
 To date, hydrogen therapy has been shown to demonstrate overwhelmingly positive results, with little to no negative consequences.
 However, that does not mean this is always the case in all participants.

 The final reported adverse event was regarding patients with stage III and stage IV cancer, where the publication cited “minor events” that “spontaneously resolved,” without specifying the exact nature of the events and in how many participants they occurred.11 Despite the ambiguity, this is the area of reported adverse events I am most interested in.
-One hypothesis article speculates about several concerns regarding hydrogen therapy involving hydrogen-induced ghrelin-mediated risks and benefits.
+One hypothesis article speculates several concerns regarding hydrogen therapy involving hydrogen-induced ghrelin-mediated risks and benefits.
 For example, hydrogen may increase ghrelin excretion, which may increase cancer risk.12 However, no such adverse events due to this hypothesized connection have been reported in either humans or animal models, and current evidence points to H2 being a potentially beneficial adjuvant therapy for various cancer models.
 This current evidence may get complicated, as in one case study where hydrogen therapy demonstrated a pseudo-progression followed by remission,13 similar to PD-1 treatment.14 We’ve seen a biphasic response with molecular hydrogen in an exercise model, where oxidative stress was acutely raised during exercise, followed by an aggressive decrease driving towards harmonious redox.15 This may have also been at play during a short trial using hydrogen inhalation for Parkinson’s Disease, in which oxidative stress was increased.16 Noted hydrogen therapy expert Tyler W. LeBaron has written extensively on this subject and has proposed that H2 works like a redox adaptogen and promotes beneficial hormesis.17

-Furthermore, in discussing protocols for our collaborative group project that is underway, he suspects that hydrogen therapy could either be beneficial or deleterious to some cancer models, since H2 has beneficial effects on metabolism.
+Furthermore, in discussing protocols for our collaborative group project that is underway, he suspects that hydrogen therapy could either be beneficial or deleterious to some cancer models since H2 has beneficial effects on metabolism.
 After discussing with him some data recorded but not yet published in Asia, I got the impression that high-dose hydrogen therapy may see an improvement in decreasing cancer progression, whereas low-dose hydrogen therapy may actually speed up progression.

 One thing is for certain: We need to do more research, as well as to thoroughly mine the consumer market for much-needed information.
-This is an important reason that I have started the not-for-profit myjourney.science, which I hope to be live and collecting data by early 2021.
+This is an important reason that I have started the not-for-profit myjourney. science, which I hope to be live and collecting data by early 2021.

 Safety of Molecular Hydrogen

 In the absence of data on adverse events, the question becomes, “What do we know about the safety of molecular hydrogen and the side effects of hydrogen water?”
 The answer is, in short, “Enough.”
 Molecular hydrogen is commonly used in deep-sea diving because it is far less narcotic than nitrogen gas or even helium gas.
-Data from mixed sea diving has revealed that hydrogen is very well tolerated by the body, while hydrogen narcosis occurs only at high pressure levels.18 Fortuitously, even when hydrogen narcosis is present, it has been observed that hydrogen-containing mixes may suppress high-pressure neurological symptoms.19 Importantly, the dosage of hydrogen needed under pressure to exhibit signs of narcosis is significantly higher than the dosage any commercial method (for example, via inhalation or dissolved in water) could deliver to consumers under even the most extreme circumstances.
+Data from mixed sea diving has revealed that hydrogen is very well tolerated by the body, while hydrogen narcosis occurs only at high-pressure levels.18 Fortuitously, even when hydrogen narcosis is present, it has been observed that hydrogen-containing mixes may suppress high-pressure neurological symptoms.19 Importantly, the dosage of hydrogen needed under pressure to exhibit signs of narcosis is significantly higher than the dosage any commercial method (for example, via inhalation or dissolved in water) could deliver to consumers under even the most extreme circumstances.
 Thus, hydrogen narcosis (which exhibits no known long-term damages, toxicity, or side effects) is of relatively small concern.

-Finally, humans produce up to 12 liters of molecular hydrogen gas per day through bacterial breakdown of carbohydrates in our digestive tracts,20 so the relatively small volumes of exogenous supplementation should, and have thus far demonstrated to, have a very high safety profile.
+Finally, humans produce up to 12 litres of molecular hydrogen gas per day through bacterial breakdown of carbohydrates in our digestive tracts,20 so the relatively small volumes of exogenous supplementation should, and have thus far demonstrated to, have a very high safety profile.

 Contraindications of Hydrogen Water